sennpuuki/convert-Plink-to-VCF-format/README.md

 ```
 which means that the allele at REF column in the resulting VCF is not necessarily REF.

-We PLINK v1.9 to do the conversion first and then fix the REF issue in Step 3.
+We use PLINK v1.9 to do the conversion first and then fix the REF issue in Step 3.

 Use: `plink --bfile input_rmreverse --recode vcf --out input_rmreverse`
 Output: